torvalds/linux/Documentation/filesystems/vfs.rst

 ``fadvise``
 	possibly called by the fadvise64() system call.

-Note that the file operations are implemented by the specific filesystem in which the inode resides.
-When opening a device node (character or block special) most filesystems will call special support routines in the VFS which will locate the required device driver information.
+Analte that the file operations are implemented by the specific filesystem in which the ianalde resides.
+When opening a device analde (character or block special) most filesystems will call special support routines in the VFS which will locate the required device driver information.
 These support routines replace the filesystem file